google/skia/site/user/modules/pathkit.md

-PathKit - Skia in the Browser
+PathKit - Geometry in the Browser
 =============================

 Skia has made its [SkPath](../api/SkPath_Reference) object and many related methods